jbenbassat/GTS-Solutioning/Performance and Sizing/Fusion_Sizing_Tool.md

 ### Accessing NetApp Fusion
 NetApp Fusion is available to NetApp Employees and qualified Partners, such as IBM.
 To access Fusion, you will need a NetApp Support Site (NSS) ID to access Fusion.
-If you do not have a NSS ID, please follow the instructions [here](#register-for-a-netapp-support-site-\(nss\)-account) to create one.
+If you do not have a NSS ID, please follow the instructions [here](#register-for-a-netapp-support-site) to create one.

 Fusion can be accessed at: [https://fusion.netapp.com](https://fusion.netapp.com/)